When a victim regains freedom from abusive control,

 Micromanage the victim’s schedule, interfering with employment and self-care

-Put the victim down and criticize their parenting in front of children
+Put the victim down and criticize their parenting, often in front of children

-Hold victim to unrealistic caregiving standards they can not meet themselves
+Hold victim to unrealistic standards even they can not meet themselves

 Threaten child custody loss to enforce compliance